jacoblloydedu/Toris/README.md

 <h2>How Project Will Be Created</h2>

 > Project will be created by using Android Studio and Android SDK.
-There will also utlization of ReactJS and NodeJS for the front-end and back-end support.
+There will also utlization of XML/Java for the front-end  development and a writable database for back-end support.

 <h2>How To Use</h2>